Dateline: 5 December 2006

 A couple of my friends asked me if I was Catholic or Protestant.
 When I told them I didn’t know, they said, “You’re Catholic.
 Come with us.”
-So I followed along and discovered that I was not Catholic.
+So I followed them, and discovered that I was not Catholic.

 Not long after that, I was watching a Billy Graham crusade on television.
 I listened to Billy Graham explain that, because of Adam’s sin, all men were sinners.
 He was talking to me.
 I knew I was a sinner and it became clear to me that, because of my sin, and because God is holy, I was separated from Him.
 That being the case, I was destined for hell.

 Billy Graham explained that God provided a miraculous solution to the problem of sin by sending His son Jesus to Earth.
 He said that being good didn’t get a person to heaven, because none of us can meet God’s standards.
 By ourselves, by our own efforts, we don’t have a chance.
-But Jesus willingly gave His life when he was crucified on the cross and, in so doing, he took the penalty for our sins; he paid the price.
+But Jesus willingly gave His life when he was crucified on the cross and, in so doing, he took the penalty for our sins.
+Jesus paid the price.

 Mr. Graham explained that in order to be saved, I needed to admit I was a sinner and accept Jesus into my heart by praying a prayer, and that’s what I did.
 I think I was 13 years old.

 Now, thirty-five years later, having grown considerably in my Christian faith, I wonder if I chose Jesus or did He choose me?

 Clearly, what seemed so obvious, and simple, and true to me back then does not come across the same to so many other people.
 That being the case, I've come to believe that God, through His Holy Spirit, supernaturally opens individual hearts to the reality of who He is and what He has done, and in so doing, enables them to find the salvation He offers only through the shed blood of His beloved son.